n64decomp/sm64/README.md

 This repo does not include all assets necessary for compiling the ROMs.
 A prior copy of the game is required to extract the required assets.

-## Installation

-### Linux
+## Building on Linux

-1. For each version (jp/us/eu) that you want to build a ROM for, put an existing ROM at `./baserom.<version>.z64` for asset extraction.
+1: For each version (jp/us/eu) that you want to build a ROM for, put an existing ROM at `./baserom.<version>.z64` for asset extraction.

-2. Install the following packages:
+2: Install the following packages:

 __Debian / Ubuntu__
 * git